zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

 This post laid the foundation of the public interface for the `Support` domain with functions to change and send a message.
 In this post, I covered:

-- What kind of functions go on a public interface.
+- What kind of functions go on a public interface module.
 - Setting up tests to run concurrently with other tests in the application.
 - Following error handling conventions with ok and error tuple responses.
 - Using guard clauses on a public interface to catch errors in development.